astrivant/polyad/docs/deployment/process-hierarchy.md

 ## Tasks on the operator event loop

-An async task is a coroutine scheduled on the event loop, not an OS thread.
+An async task is a coroutine scheduled on the event loop.
 Tasks can make progress while other tasks await I/O, but blocking the loop delays every task on it.
 Startup registers these tasks according to the process role: